ptsteadman/notebook/stories/summer-of-entropy.md

 Justine laughed.
 "Good fucking luck," she said.

 After Justine went back inside, Chris decided to walk home.
-It was dark, but he quickly began to sweat.
+He stopped at a nice bar, and drank two draft beers, thinking.
+He felt calmed by the bar's atmosphere.

-He stopped at a nice bar and drank two draft beers, thinking.
-The bar had a sense of weight.
 As Chris waited to close out his tab, a woman who looked kind of like Kirsten Dunst said 'hi', and asked him how he was doing.